Battle of the Bulge: War rears its ugly head one last time in Luxembourg

 A battle that is vividly remembered to this day

-The winter of 1944-1945 is remembered by many people in Luxembourg as one of the coldest and harshest on memory.
-The only advantage the weather conditions brought with them was a lull in combat, as opposing German and US forces equally seemed to be struggling with the conditions.
-When German troops began to advance through the valleys and over the snow-covered crests on 16 December 1944, beginning what became known as the 'Battle of the Bulge', the surprise was total.
+The winter of 1944-1945 is remembered by many people in Luxembourg as one of the coldest and harshest in records.
+The only advantage the weather conditions brought with them was a lull in combat, in early December 1944, as opposing German and US forces equally seemed to be struggling with the conditions.
+When German troops advanced through the valleys and over the snow-covered crests on 16 December 1944, the surprise was total.
+The "Battle of the Bulge" caught the US troops by surprise, throwing them back towards the West and inflicting a heavy toll.

 Towns which, so far, had been spared by the war, suddenly found themselves heavily fought over.
 Wiltz, Clervaux, Diekirch, Ettelbruck, Beaufort and Echternach, quiet towns and villages that are today attracting tourists, became instrumental in delaying the German advance, resulting in heavy house-to-house fighting.
 Outlying farms and small hamlets were sometimes obliterated in the artillery barrages, where attackers tried to dislodge defenders.
 During the heavy fighting, many residents became refugees, while those who remained were often trapped in basements without knowing whether they would survive the night.

 Lest we forget...